stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

     anchor: "replication-delays"
     summary: "Details about expected delays in {{ integration.display_name }} replication."
     content: |
-      Stitch cannot replicated data from your {{ integration.display_name }} database until the shard is closed.
-When you close a shard in your {{ integration.display_name }} account, this can result in a delay in replicaton.
-This is to be expected.
+      Stitch cannot replicate data from your {{ integration.display_name }} database until the shard is closed in your account.
+This can result in a delay in replicaton.
+If you force an extraction in Stitch before the shard is closed in your {{ integration.display_name }} account, you may have non-current data.
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}